OptiJava/OptCarpetAddition/README-en.md

 This rule force any bot use offline uuid.

+Due to difficulties in porting, it is just for `1.17.1-1.21.5`.
+Use alternatives in higher versions. [iss#10](https://github.com/OptiJava/OptCarpetAddition/issues/10)

 - Default value: `false`
 - Acceptable value: `true` `false`
 - Categories: `Optimization`